Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 </property>
 ```

-# Compiling the Tachyon Client
+# Compiling the Alluxio Client

-In order to use Tachyon with your version of Hadoop, you will have to re-compile the Tachyon client
+In order to use Alluxio with your version of Hadoop, you will have to re-compile the Alluxio client
 jar, specifying your Hadoop version.
-You can do this by running the following in your Tachyon
+You can do this by running the following in your Alluxio
 directory:

 ```bash